dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 ## Longhorn replica size 2 vs size 3

-- The following graph illustrates the performance result when using Longhorn volume with replica size 2 and replica size 3.
+- The following graph illustrates the performance output as a result when using Longhorn volume with replica size 2 and replica size 3.

 ![](../../assets/images/longhorn/bench1.png)

 - The result seemingly implies that there is no significant difference between replica size 2 and size 3 in a small cluster.
+- Read operation yields higher IOPS than write.
+- Block size with 64k and 1024k have significantly reduce the IOPS output.